- What is ABLE?

-You can get in touch with your state’s WIPA (Work Incentive Planning and Assistance) program to learn more about ABLE.
+You can get in contact with Disability Rights Iowa’s WIPA (Work Incentive Planning and Assistance) program to learn more about ABLE.
 Call the Ticket to Work Help Line at 866-968-7842 or consult with a Community Work Incentive Coordinator about other work incentives that allow someone receiving SSI or SSDI to buy assistive technology.
-You can find out more from the ABLE National Resource Center.
-You can open an Iowa ABLE account online at IAble.

 Disclaimer: This tip sheet is for information only.
 Iowa Compass makes regular updates to give current and accurate information.
 We cannot be held liable for any outdated or incorrect information.